 You will have to carry about two litres of water to get up to the saddle and onto the Mt Halifax water point.
 Animals may have removed a lot of the tape makers.

 Some sections very thick and may be easy to lose rough cleared track.

-It's not far now the the recommended camping area.
+It's not far now to the recommended camping area.
 It's right next to the water source shown on map.
-You will past through beautiful vegetation and moss covered rocks.
-The suggested camping area is not too far from the water source and can accommodate a tent or two and a few hammocks.
+You will pass through beautiful vegetation and moss covered rocks.
+The suggested camping area is not too far from the water source and can accommodate a couple of tents and a few hammocks.